Personal dialogue is the only way forward

 For this reason, the Radical Party focused their 2019 election canvassing on certain areas.
 In order to be as precise as possible, we refined the target areas of the municipalities by conducting lifestyle analyses in certain neighbourhoods and streets.
 The overall objective was to specifically target and reach potential voters.

-The point is: digitalised data only tells campaign strategists what communities to target.
+The point is: digitalised data only tells campaign strategists which communities to target.
 However, the party members have to literally walk the last mile themselves.

-This is exactly what former US President Barak Obama did in his election campaigns, and his results proved that talking personally to potential voters is the only way forward.
+This is exactly what former US President Barack Obama did in his election campaigns, and his results proved that talking personally to potential voters is the only way forward.

 The information is also processed electronically.
 The trained-up interviewers use iPads to feed the newly acquired data into the system and refining the profile of their potential voters.